Singapore private home sales in May fall 3.2 pct y/y

-SINGAPORE, June 15 Sales in Singapore of private homes by developers fell in May from a year earlier, government data showed on Thursday.
+SINGAPORE, June 15 (Reuters) - Sales in Singapore of private homes by developers fell in May from a year earlier, government data showed on Thursday.

 Developers sold 1,024 units in May, down 34.3 percent from the revised 1,558 units in April and 3.2 percent from the 1,058 units sold in May 2016, the Urban Redevelopment Authority said.